Luigi Nicolò Segarizzi

 - Valentin Naumescu

-In order to compressively answer the ‘primary research question’, a focus on the following ancillary research questions is required:
+In order to answer to this ‘primary research question’, a focus on the following ancillary questions is required:

-1. How to define, frame and operationalize dissensus?
+1. How to define, frame and operationalize political dissensus?

-2. To what extent dissensus in conflict-affected areas is linked to the peace processes?
+2. To what extent dissensus in conflict-affected areas is linked to peace processes?

-4. To what extent dissensus can be driven by exogenous influences?
-How, in which ways and modalities illiberal actors influence dissensus?
+3. To what extent dissensus can be driven by exogenous influences?
+How illiberal actors influence dissensus?
+Especially, in which ways, modalities and instruments external influences shape political dissensus (e.g. disinformation, metanarratives ...?)

-6. To what extent EU peace and stabilization instruments are adapting to the geopolitical competition and the related mounting dissensus?
+5. How EU peace and security instruments are adapting to the geopolitical competition and the related mounting dissensus?

 The consequential correlation can be narrowed to two main interlinked correlations of variables:

-a) A causality between illiberal actors and mounting dissensus against democratic values
+a) A causality between illiberal actors and mounting dissensus in conflict-prone areas

-b) A causality between exogenous-driven dissensus and the EU stabilization initiatives
+b) A causality between exogenous-driven dissensus and the EU initiatives

 Delcour Laura, Esther Ademmer and Kataryna Wolczuk “Beyond geopolitics: exploring the impact of the EU and.
-Russia in the ‘contested neighborhood’” , Eurasian Geography and Economics 57, no. 1 2016, pp 1-18.
+Russia in the ‘contested neighborhood’” , Eurasian Geography and Economics 57, 2016

 Romanova Tatiana, Maxine David “From a ‘Common’ to a ‘Contested’ Neighbourhood: Connecting Levels of Analysis in EU–Russia Interaction”, in The Routledge Handbook of Eu-Russia Relations, edited by.
 London: Routledge, 2021.